 What if you believe that you have submitted a fair payment terms, but the client rebuffs?
 Are you going to stumble and be forced to go back to the drawing board?
 Or, can you immediately respond with a counter offer.

 There will be times when you and the client don’t see eye-to-eye on payment terms.
-Instead of getting caught off guard, anticipate multiple outcomes so that you go right back to the client with another set of preferable terms.
+Instead of getting caught off guard, anticipate multiple outcomes.
+This way, you can go right back to the client with another set of preferable terms.